 - To serve as a teaching and research facility for the Psychology Department and UCLA community.

 The program accommodates approximately 25 children (full-time equivalents), from 3 months to 3 years of age, at two sites.
 The IDP operates year-round from 7:30 am to 5:30 pm, Monday through Friday.
 It is closed for University administrative holidays.
-There are full-time (Monday - Friday) positions and part-time [2-day (TR) or 3-day (MWF)] positions available.
-IDP operates 9am to 5pm on University intercessions.
+There are full-time (Monday – Friday) positions and part-time [2-day (TR) or 3-day (MWF)] positions available.
+IDP operates 9am to 5pm during University intercessions.

 Please keep in mind that there is a substantial waiting list and faculty, students, and staff in the Psychology Department are given priority.
 Parents are advised to apply early (parents may apply as soon as they know they are pregnant).